danirus/django-tagging/INSTALL.rst

 Installation
 ============

-Thanks for downloading django-tagging3.
+Thanks for downloading django-tagging.

 To install it, run the following command inside this directory:

     python setup.py install

-Or if you'd prefer you can simply place the included ``tagging3`` directory somewhere on your Python path, or symlink to it from somewhere on your Python path; this is useful if you're working from a Subversion checkout.
+Or if you'd prefer you can simply place the included ``tagging`` directory somewhere on your Python path, or symlink to it from somewhere on your Python path; this is useful if you're working from a Subversion checkout.